veltzer/demos-python/src/examples/long/modules_deep/README.txt

 	place in the hierarchy.

 - any "__init__.py" file is executed exactly once.
 You don't have to worry about that.
-	Python does that all on it's own.
+	Python does that all on its own.

 - module usage is logical (import outer.inner.mod) instead of physical: outer/inner/mod.py. that is very good because: